9 Fun & Silly Self-Care Ideas to Enjoy with Your Kids Now

 4. Write a heartfelt letter to someone

 Everyone loves to get a handwritten letter, and writing a genuine letter to someone can be very calming.
-It can also easily flood your mind with happy thoughts and memories about that person.
+It can also easily flood your mind with happy thoughts and memories of that person.
 Writing a letter with your child will teach them the value of a handwritten note, and also increase their creativity.

 5. Take a walk on a trail and look for critters